lexoyo/stastic-designer/README.md

 ## Local Development

-Start the server:
+If you want to work on your local hard drive, enable the `fs` service and start Silex like this:

 ```
 $ npm install
+$ npm run build
-$ npm start
+$ ENABLE_FS=true npm start
 ```